suhai-yehuza/game-diary/docs/GIT_BEST_PRACTICES.md

 - Branch names can be: `username/description` (no ticket required)
 - Commit messages can be: `type: description` (no ticket/username required)
+- Commit message length: up to 100 characters (vs 72 for local)
 - Example: `feat: add user profile component`

 **Environment Detection:**